Helen Donald-Smith

-Helen Donald-Smith (fl.
-1880–1930) was an English artist who worked in oil and watercolour, and was active circa 1890–1925.
+Helen Donald-Smith (before 30 September 1852 – 23 July 1933) was a British artist who worked in oil and watercolour, and was active circa 1890–1925.
 Her work featured landscapes, particularly of Venice, and portraits, including that of Brigadier General F.W.
 Lumsden VC, DSO.

+Born Helen Mary Smith and baptised at Largs, Ayrshire, Scotland on 30 September 1852, she was the fifth and youngest child of Donald Smith and his wife Mary (nee McKerrell).
+Both she and her mother adopted the hyphenated surname Donald-Smith later in life when living in London.
+She died at Kensington on 23 July 1933 never having married.

 Career

 On 14 March 1890, The Times reviewed an exhibition of the Royal Institute of Painters in Water Colours, finding the exhibition in general to be of "fair average quality.
 A rather novel feature of it is that some of the best works are contributed by the oldest of the members and the youngest of the outsiders".
 The work was commented on individually, and the (anonymous) reviewer found "charming examples of the art of three ladies, flower-pieces by Madame Teresa Hegg de Lauderset (210) and Mrs. Duffield, and a pair of Thames landscapes by Miss H. Donald-Smith (209, 211).
 These last show a marked advance on any of the artist's previous work."

 She painted Sir William Robert Grove c.
 1890s (NPG 1478) and Mary Mackay ("Marie Corelli") in 1897 (NPG 4891).
 She painted Mrs (Edward) Alexander James Duff, née (Amy) Katherine Barnett (1854–1943).
 She painted Mary Elizabeth Kathleen Dulcie Deamer (1890–1972) about 1921.